That dollar amount represents a 40.4% increase from $17.8 billion four years earlier in 2019.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Virginia’s top 10 exports accounted for over two-fifths (42.3%) of the overall value of the state’s global shipments.
+Virginia’s top 10 exports approached two-fifths (37.6%) of the overall value of the state’s global shipments.

-Chemical woodpulp and soda represent the fastest grower among Virginia’s top 10 export categories, up by 143.6% from 2021 to 2022.
+Semi-trailer road tractors represent the fastest grower among Virginia’s top 10 export categories, up by 39.2% from 2022 to 2023.

 More Key Facts about Virginia’s International Trade

-Virginia incurred an overall -$14.6 billion trade deficit exporting and importing products during 2022.
-That dollar amount reflects a -0.9% year-over-year dip from -$14.7 billion in red ink in 2021.
+Virginia incurred an overall -US$11.6 billion trade deficit exporting and importing products during 2023.
+That dollar amount reflects a -21% year-over-year drop from -$14.7 billion in red ink in 2022.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Virginia has negative net exports in the international trade of office machine parts and accessories and individual components for digital processing units.
+Virginia has negative net exports in the international trade of office machine parts or accessories, aircraft parts and individual components for digital processing units.
 In turn, these cashflows indicate Virginia’s competitive disadvantages under these product categories.

 Virginia’s Major Trading Partners

-Virginia’s top trade partners in Asia (mainland China, India, Japan and Taiwan) purchased over one-quarter (26.4%) of the overall value of exported goods from the state commonly called “Old Dominion”.
+Virginia’s top trade partners in Asia (mainland China, India and Taiwan) purchased one-fifth (20.3%) of the overall value of exported goods from the state commonly called “Old Dominion”.

-In comparison, 18.3% worth originated from Virginia’s major customers in North America (Canada and Mexico Taiwan).
-Another 12.7% was sold to leading importers in Europe (Germany, Netherlands and the UK).
+In comparison, 21.4% worth originated from Virginia’s major customers in North America (Canada and Mexico).
+Another 15.1% was sold to leading importers in Europe (Netherlands, Germany, United Kingdom and Belgium).

 Virginian Export Companies